Kennedy Davenport

-Reuben Asberry Jr. (born September 9, 1980), known professionally as Kennedy Davenport, is a drag queen, television personality, and dancer from Dallas, Texas, who came to international attention on the seventh season of RuPaul's Drag Race, placing fourth overall, the third season of RuPaul's Drag Race All Stars, where she was the runner-up, and the second season of Canada's Drag Race: Canada vs. the World.
+Reuben Asberry Jr. (born September 9, 1980), known professionally as Kennedy Davenport, is a drag queen, television personality, and dancer from Dallas, Texas, who came to international attention on the seventh season of RuPaul's Drag Race, the third and eleventh seasons of RuPaul's Drag Race All Stars, and the second season of Canada's Drag Race: Canada vs. the World.

 Career

 Davenport first appeared on television in the eighth season of America's Got Talent in 2013.
-She was eliminated in the Vegas round.
+He was eliminated in the Vegas round.

-She was announced as one of the fourteen contestants in season seven of RuPaul's Drag Race on March 2, 2015, where she placed fourth overall.
-After this, she made a one-episode appearance on Skin Wars with fellow Drag Race contestants.
+He was announced as one of the fourteen contestants in season seven of RuPaul's Drag Race on March 2, 2015, where he placed fourth overall.
+After this, he made a one-episode appearance on Skin Wars with fellow Drag Race contestants.
 On October 20, 2017, Davenport was announced as one of the returning queens for RuPaul's Drag Race All Stars 3.
 Davenport ultimately was the runner-up overall, losing to Trixie Mattel.

 Outside of Drag Race, Asberry has won numerous titles in drag pageants, including Miss Gay USofA 2019, Miss Gay Orlando 2016, Miss D’Elegance International 2013, and Miss Gay Black USofA 2009.
-Her dance performances are her signature component.
+His dance performances are his signature component.

-Davenport also works as a musician; she released her first single, "Moving Up", featuring rapper Dresia Dee on March 16, 2018.
+Davenport also works as a musician; he released his first single, "Moving Up", featuring rapper Dresia Dee on March 16, 2018.

-In July 2020, she returned to the fifth season of RuPaul's Drag Race All Stars as a Lip-Sync Assassin.
-She lip-synced against Miz Cracker to Fancy by Reba McEntire but lost.
+In July 2020, he returned to the fifth season of RuPaul's Drag Race All Stars as a Lip-Sync Assassin.
+He lip-synced against Miz Cracker to "Fancy" by Reba McEntire but lost.